AureliaToolbox/gigme.io/docs/setup-instructions.md

 Now the environment variables are in place to at least allow logins in against GitHub.

+## Installing Ruby / Rails / other dev dependencies

-Next we need to install the ruby gems and run the rails server.
+Next we need to get all of the development environment set up.
+All of the files in the directory where we created

 ```
 $ cd /vagrant
-$ bundle install
+$ ./vagrant-provision.sh
-$ bundle exec unicorn -p3000 -b 0.0.0.0
 ```

+This script will run through and keep trying to install all of the dependencies.
+If it fails, you can try to run it again, sometimes this will work.

+Max number of retries should be 5, if it doesn't work by then it's probably not going to.

-# Non-vagrant
+# Non-vagrant installation

 ## Install the following in your local development environment -